HIOTio/HIOTProto/specification.md

 ## Device Topics
 **Publish on:**

-- _"o"_ to onboard this device and request a unique device path from the platform
+- _"o"_ to on-board this device and request a unique device path from the platform

 - _"c/device-path"_ to send the device configuration to the platform